Home » Automotive Technology

 Auto Technology is a combination of how mechanical, electrical, electronic, and hydraulic parts work.

-The first-year course consists of classroom and laboratory experience of all the above elements, designed to teach you how to test and repair the automobile.
+The first semester consists of classroom and laboratory experience of all the above elements, designed to teach you how to test and repair the automobile.

-The second-year course is primarily practical experience in a shop atmosphere of diagnosis, computerized testing and mechanical repair of the automobile.
+The second-semester is primarily practical experience in a shop atmosphere of diagnosis, computerized testing and mechanical repair of the automobile.
 Some technical classroom work is required on computerized systems.

 Course Content